A Trusted Friend in a Complicated World

 FAQ

 The best luggage brands feature high-quality materials, so both hard-shell bags and soft-sided luggage are durable in different ways.
 Because of its fabric exterior, soft-sided luggage is easy to store and maneuver.
-These bags also tend to be more lightweight than hard-sided luggage.
-Plus, many of them also have exterior pockets, which is handy for storing essentials, electronics or anything you may need to grab in-transit.
+These bags also tend to be lighter than hard-sided luggage.
+Plus, many of them also have exterior pockets, which are handy for storing essentials, electronics or anything you may need to grab in transit.

 On the other hand, hard-shell luggage boasts a sturdy exterior, which is generally made with plastic or aluminum.
 Since hard-shell suitcases are, well, harder, they may offer more protection if there are fragile items packed in your carry-on.
-They’re also easier to clean incase you forget your toiletry bag and encounter a spill situation.
+They also tend to be easier to clean than their soft-sided counterparts.

 What size is carry-on luggage?